Do You Know (What It Takes): Music video

 There were made two different versions of the music video for "Do You Know (What It Takes)"; a European version and a US version.
 The latter was directed by American director Kevin Bray.
-The European version was later published on Robyn's official YouTube channel in October 2009.
-It has amassed more than 2,1 million views as of September 2021.
+The European version was later made available on Robyn's official YouTube channel in October 2009, and had generated almost three million views as of late 2024.